ric2b/Vivaldi-browser/chromium/components/onc/docs/onc_spec.md

 * **PSK**
     * (optional if **AuthenticationType** is *PSK*, otherwise ignored)
       - **string**
     * Pre-Shared Key.
-If not specified, user is prompted at time of connection.
+If not specified, the user is prompted when connecting.
+      If the value is saved but not known, this may be set to an empty value, indicating that the UI does not need to provide it.

 * **SaveCredentials**
     * (optional if **AuthenticationType**